codeface-io/SwiftObserver/README.md

 ![](Documentation/Architecture/SwiftObserver.png)

-Diagrams of all top-level source folders [are over here](Documentation/Architecture/architecture.md).
+More diagrams of top-level source folders [are over here](Documentation/Architecture/architecture.md).
 The images were generated with [Codeface](https://codeface.io).

 ## Further Reading